 - Receive the same diploma as traditional students from our physical campus

-Students enrolled in the online accounting program at Southwestern College can expect to:
+Students enrolled in the online criminal justice program at Southwestern College can expect to:

-Graduates of the online accounting program at Southwestern College will be prepared for a variety of careers, including:
+Graduates of the online criminal justice program at Southwestern College will be prepared for a variety of careers, including:

 Student Success Stories

-Visit our faculty page to view current accounting instructors.
+Visit our faculty page to view current criminal justice instructors.